aurelienpierreeng/VirtualSecretary/docs/index.md

 ### Sort emails in folders by CardDAV category

-Assuming your CardDAV contacts have a category (like "client", "family", "friends"), we can move their emails directly to a corresponding sub-folder of a `People` parent folder (which will be created on-the-fly if it does not exist), or simply move them to `People` if they have no category:
+Assuming your CardDAV contacts have a category (like "client", "family", "friends"), we can move their emails directly to a corresponding sub-folder of a `People` parent folder, or simply move them to `People` if they have no category:

 ```python
 protocols = globals()